Lewin's Change Model Real-Life Example For Unfreeze Change Refreeze

 Netflix Organizational Structure

 Netflix has a flat organizational structure that provides ample freedom for employees.
 It is also known as a decentralized organizational structure that allows the respective person to make quick decisions.
 Netflix maintains the unitary organizational structure, also known as the U-form organizational structure.
-It influences the employees to be more responsive to their duties.
-Netflix’s organizational structure avoids top-down decision-making strategies to create a conducive working environment for employees.
+It reduces organizational noise in communication and influences the employees to be more responsive to their duties.
+Netflix's organizational structure avoids top-down decision-making strategies to create a conducive working environment for employees.
 It also focuses on creating a favorable environment to promote employee performance.
 Netflix has a labor division that works to improve performance.
 The authority reviews the performance regularly.
 They opt for a multi-rater feedback system that is also known as a 360-degree review method.

 Netflix's management team always focuses on practicing and maintaining the principles of total quality management tools.
 The TQM helped to become the most popular company worldwide.